Credit card debt can pile up. If it’s something you’ve experienced, you’re not the only one.

 Once you pay off the debt with the highest interest rate and balance, you move down to the next highest interest rate and balance.
 When you step into the next debt, you roll the payment from the previous card on top of the minimum payment for the next card you want to pay off.
 For example, if you were paying $100 per month on the previous card and $25 minimum monthly payment for the next card, your new monthly payment on that card would be $125 per month.

-You continue this process until you’ve paid off every debt.
+You continue this process until your debt repayment is complete.

-The debt snowball method is like the debt avalanche, but it differs in terms of what debts you pay first.
+The debt snowball is a debt management method that’s similar to the debt avalanche, but it differs in terms of what debts you pay first.

 In the debt snowball, you roll all your extra cash toward paying off the debt with the lowest balance first.
 Once you pay off the first debt, you roll that payment onto the debt with the next lowest balance.
 You then continue this process until you pay off all your debts.